Sahle Selassie: Biography

+A governor from Harar was permitted to administer the Abyssinian town of Aliyu Amba, suggesting that Sahle Selassie had cordial commercial ties with the rulers of the nearby Muslim state Emirate of Harar.

 During the ongoing dispute over Christology that had split the Ethiopian Church into a number of hostile factions, Shewa had embraced the doctrine of the Sost Lidet in opposition to the theory of Wold Qib, which was embraced in the north.
 The Sost Lidet was also embraced by the influential monastery of Debre Libanos, located in Shewa.
 When Sahle Selassie sought to strengthen his power over the Shewan church by appointing men loyal to himself as trusties of the local monasteries—an act that brought the opposition not only of the monks themselves, but also of the Ichege, the abbot of the monastery of Debre Libanos and the second most powerful churchman in Ethiopia.
 Facing the threat of excommunication, Sahle Selassie relented and on 24 November 1841 dismissed his appointees—only to find himself under attack by Shewan supporters of the Wold Qib in Menz, Marra Biete, and other districts.
 At the moment the monarch managed to quiet this controversy, the arrival of a new Abuna, Salama III reawoke the resistance of the followers of the Wold Qib, and the new Abuna excommunicated Sahle Selassie in 1845.
 Despite the intervention of Imperial Regent, Ras Ali II, Abuna Salama refused to lift the interdict, and Ras Ali finally arrested the Abuna in 1846 and banished him from Gondar.

 By this time, Sahle Selassie's health had begun to fail, and he was unable to pursue his intentions on the Imperial throne.
 Only the intervention of his close friends and advisers kept the Negus from abdicating the throne in favor of his son, and the final years of his reign are otherwise unremarkable.
+He died in 1847 in Debre Birhan.